 ILLNESS KEY POINTS TREATMENT ADULT DOSE (unless otherwise stated) DURATION OF TREATMENT Clostridioides difficile (C. difficile) (see Appendix 6) NICE guidance NG 199 PHE Pregnancy information - see NICE and manufacturers information.
 Limited evidence for pregnancy from resources use SPC.
 Breastfeeding - limited info, see Lactmed: Vancomycin Fidaxomicin NICE guidance changes 2021.
 There is no longer a place for oral metronidazole in NICE recommendations.
 This guidance applies to adults> 18yrs of age.
 For children and young people under 18 years, treatment should be started by, or after advice from, a microbiologist, paediatric infectious diseases specialist or paediatric gastroenterologist.
 Manage fluid loss and symptoms associated with suspected or confirmed C. difficile infection as for acute gastroenteritis.
 Do not offer antimotility medicines such as loperamide.
 Review the need to continue other antibiotics, PPIs and antiperistaltic agents (e.g codeine, loperamide), any medicines that may cause problems if people are dehydrated, such as nonsteroidal anti-inflammatory drugs, angiotensin-converting enzyme inhibitors, angiotensin-2 receptor antagonists and diuretics and discontinue use where possible.
 If an antibiotic is still essential, consider changing to one with a lower risk of causing C. difficile infection Oral vancomycin is first line treatment of a first episode of Clostridium difficile of any severity.
 It will be available in Community pharmacies providing the Specialist medicines service.
-If there are still difficulties obtaining oral First episode: First line Vancomycin Second line and only after advice from microbiology: Fidaxomicin See notes about urgent supplies.
+If there are still difficulties obtaining oral vancomycin, the nominated pharmacy should put in an urgent order for same day delivery.
+NICE suggest it may take 7 days to show improvement with vancomycin, or if evidence of severe CDI continues or life-threatening infection, discuss with secondary care as below.
+Microbiology input - fidaxomicin First episode: First line Vancomycin Second line and only after advice from microbiology: Fidaxomicin See notes about urgent supplies.
 Seek specialist advice if first- and second-line antibiotics are ineffective Further episode within 12 weeks of symptom resolution (RELAPSE): Fidaxomicin only after advice from microbiology.
 See notes about urgent supplies.
-Further episode more than 12 weeks after symptom resolution (RECURRENCE): 125mg oral QDS 200mg oral BD 200mg oral BD 10 days 10 days Continued overleaf there are still difficulties obtaining oral vancomycin, the nominated pharmacy should put in an urgent order for same day delivery.
-NICE suggest it may take 7 days to show improvement with first line vancomycin.
-If no improvement with vancomycin, or if evidence of severe CDI continues or life-threatening infection, discuss with secondary care as below.
-Microbiology input - fidaxomicin Fidaxomicin is an AMBER drug only for use on the recommendation of a microbiologist.
+Further episode more than 12 weeks after symptom resolution (RECURRENCE): Vancomycin OR Fidaxomicin only after advice from microbiology.
+See notes about urgent supplies.
+Fidaxomicin is an AMBER drug only for use on the recommendation of a microbiologist.
 It will be available in Community pharmacies but will need to be ordered in and is not part of the specialist meds service.
 Fidaxomicin will not be routinely stocked by pharmacies so the prescribing clinician should contact the nominated pharmacy and ask them to place an urgent order for same day delivery using wholesaler express delivery/courier if required, which can be claimed as an out of pocket expense.
-Review the patient's condition closely and consider hospital referral.
+Continued overleaf Review the patient's condition closely and consider hospital referral.
 If antibiotics have been started for suspected C. difficile infection, and subsequent stool sample tests do not confirm C. difficile infection, consider stopping these antibiotics.
-Vancomycin OR Fidaxomicin only after advice from microbiology.
-See notes about urgent supplies.
-125mg oral QDS 200mg oral BD 10 days 10 days